deltachat/deltachat-pages/en/spec.md

 ## Outgoing groups messages

 All group members MUST be added to the `From`/`To` headers.
 The group-id MUST be written to the `Chat-Group-ID` header.
 The group-name MUST be written to `Chat-Group-Name` header (the forced presence of this header makes it easier to join a group chat on a second device any time).

 The `Subject` header of outgoing group messages SHOULD start with the characters `Chat:` followed by the group-name and a colon followed by an excerpt of the message.

-To identifiy the group-id on replies from normal MUAs, the group-id MUST also be added to the message-id of outgoing messages.
+To identify the group-id on replies from normal MUAs, the group-id MUST also be added to the message-id of outgoing messages.
 The message-id MUST have the format `Gr.<group-id>.<unique data>`.

     From: member1@domain